$D^*\pi$ interaction from the lineshape of $D_1(2420)$ in $B$-decays: Conclusions

 \section{Conclusions}

 In this work, we have determined the $D^{*+}\pi^-$ invariant mass distribution in the decay processes $B^-\to D^-_s D^{*+}\pi^-$, $D^{*+}\pi^-\pi^-$.
 Considering a tree-level mechanism to produce the particles in the final state, as well as the rescattering of other vector and pseudoscalar mesons that can be produced in the intermediate state to eventually produce $D^{*+}\pi^-$, we can describe the $D^{*+}\pi^-$ invariant mass distributions obtained from both weak decay processes reasonably well.
 The mentioned rescattering mechanism generates the axial meson $D_1(2420)$ via $S$-wave interactions.
 The reproduction of the mentioned invariant masses shows the relevant role that the $S$-wave $D^*\pi$ and coupled channel interactions play in the decay processes investigated.
 This result offers an alternative point of view to the interpretation presented in Refs.~\cite{LHCb:2019juy,LHCb:2024vhs}.
 Those analyses, based on fits to the experimental data, favor a description in which $D_1(2420)$ decays into $D^{*+}\pi^-$ predominantly through a $D$-wave.
+However, those works neglect the contribution of other coupled channels with further rescattering, which we consider here.

 We have also determined the $D^*\pi$ scattering length in the isospin 1/2, by treating the data on the $D^{*+}\pi^-$ invariant mass distribution as an alternative source to constrain our model amplitudes.
-The resulting value is found to be in agreement with the one determined from the chiral unitary approach of Ref.~\cite{Liu:2012zya}, where the model parameters are constrained by lattice data.
+The resulting value is found to be in agreement with the one determined from the chiral unitary approach of Ref.~\cite{Liu:2012zya}, where the model parameters are constrained by the lattice data.